May 20, 1990

 What does it mean to be a woman and a wife according to the Bible?
-Surrounded by the pagan ideals of womanhood, Peter tells us that Christian women living as aliens in this world are called to a higher standard.
+Surrounded by pagan ideals of womanhood, Peter wrote that Christian women living as aliens in this world are called to a higher standard.
 Alistair Begg teaches us the biblical perspective on marriage, in which equality does not negate the place of submission.
 Without any loss of dignity, wives are called to submit to their husbands, following the example set by Christ.

 Sermon Transcript: Print

 I invite you to take your Bibles, and we’ll turn together to 1 Peter; 1 Peter chapter 3.
 And our focus this morning is on the first six verses, which I’d like to read in your hearing.

 First Peter 3:1:

 “Wives, in the same way be submissive to your husbands so that, if any of them do not believe the word, they may be won over without [talk] by the behavior of their wives, when they see the purity and reverence of your lives.
 Your beauty should not come from outward adornment, such as braided hair and the wearing of gold jewelry and fine clothes.
 Instead, it should be that of your inner self, the unfading beauty of a gentle and quiet spirit, which is of great worth in God’s sight.
 For this is the way the holy women of the past who put their hope in God used to make themselves beautiful.
 They were submissive to their own husbands, like Sarah, who obeyed Abraham and called him her master.
 You are her daughters if you do what is right and do not give way to fear.”